Seventeen (Indonesian band): Sunda Strait tsunami

 Seventeen was performing at the PLN Family Gathering in Tanjung Lesung, Pandeglang, Banten, when an eruption from Anak Krakatau caused a tsunami that abruptly struck the stage from behind.
 All the members were swept away by the tsunami, which hit at 9:30PM local time.
 Replacement bassist M. Awal "Bani" Purbani and road manager Oki Wijaya were declared dead at the scene.
-The body of guitarist Sikumbang (born in Tidore, North Maluku), was found several hours later.
+The body of guitarist Sikumbang (born 17 March 1982 in Tidore, North Maluku), was found several hours later.
 The body of drummer Darmawan was found the following day.
 Crew member Rukmana "Ujang" Rustam and vocalist Fajarsyah's wife, actress and TV personality Dylan Sahara, were also killed in the tsunami.

 Fajarsyah survived the disaster as the only remaining member of Seventeen.
 He continued performing as a solo artist.

 Despite being disbanded, the band's name is still carried by Fajarsyah in his solo career.
 On 13 November 2022, he announced that although the band no longer exists, he will continue to use the band name in honor of the deceased members, naming them as eternal members who retain the posts they had while alive.
 Fajarsyah made the move to preserve the Seventeen name in the Indonesian music industry, announcing that he will not form a new band or join any other band, in honor of his former band members.
+Since 12 March 2025, Fajarsyah appointed by President Prabowo Subianto as General Director of the State Film Productions, state-owned film financing company.